 "Ignore errors during creation?" should always be set to "No" to avoid errors.
 For example, if a customer's IBAN is missing, this will be displayed as an error.
-Otherwise, the customer's transaction is not recorded in the journal.
+Otherwise, the customer's transaction will not be recorded in the journal.

-After the journal has been created, this can now be checked.
+Once the journal has been created, this can now be checked.
 All items that are included are listed with customer name, product name and amount.
-By clicking on "Download SEPA file" an XML file can now be downloaded.
+An XML file can now be downloaded by clicking on "Download SEPA file".

 This file now only needs to be uploaded to your online banking portal.